John Taverner – The Western Wind Mass

 Click here to view a sample of this piece.

 The purchase of this Adobe PDF file grants you a licence to print ten copies for use by your choir.
 If you need more than ten copies, simply purchase multiple copies of the file for each additional ten copies required.
-For example, where 10 copies cost £16.50, 20 copies cost £33.00 etc.
+For example, where 10 copies cost £23.10, 20 copies cost £46.20 etc. Please use the contact form if you require a quote for a number of copies other than a multiple of 10.

 NB If you are ready to print, simply select the number required (1 for 10 copies, 2 for 20 etc.), click “Add to cart” and follow the instructions.